Kennedy (surname)

 Kennedy, with variant forms O'Kennedy and Kennedie, is a surname and a given name of Irish and Scottish origins.

 Origins

 There have been several etymologies given for the surname.
 One is that the name is an Anglicisation of Ó Cinnéide, which means "grandson of Cinnédidh" or "grandson of Cinnéidigh".
-Both of these personal names are derived from Gaelic words meaning "helmet-headed".
-Ceanéidigh could be related to the old Gaelic name Cennétig, which is known from Cennétig mac Lorcáin, the father of the Irish high king Brian mac Cennétig, who was also known as Brian Bóruma or Brian Boru.
+Both of these personal names are derived from Irish words meaning "helmet-headed".
+Ceanéidigh could be related to the old Irish name Cennétig, which is known from Cennétig mac Lorcáin, the father of the Irish high king Brian mac Cennétig, who was also known as Brian Bóruma or Brian Boru.
 There is an Irish Kennedy family and a Scottish Kennedy clan in Carrick, Ayrshire, which are unrelated to one another.

-Another possibility is that Kennedy is an Anglicisation of the Gaelic Ó Ceannéidigh, meaning "grandson of Ceannéidigh".
-Ceannéidigh is a given name derived from the Gaelic words ceann, meaning "head", and éidigh, meaning "ugly" or "fierce".
+Another possibility is that Kennedy is an Anglicisation of the Irish Ó Ceannéidigh, meaning "grandson of Ceannéidigh".
+Ceannéidigh is a given name derived from the Irish word ceann, meaning "head", and éidigh, meaning "ugly" or "fierce".
 Some etymologies also suggest that the element ceann could mean "chief" or "leader".